Marouanelaamiri/CPP/CPP07/README.md

 The compiler automatically ensures you don't pass a const int* array to a function trying to modify it (it will generate a compilation error, which is the correct behavior).

 what is Complex Array Traversal ?

+In C: You have a pointer int *arr and a variable int size.
+You have to malloc, free, and pass size to every function manually.
+If you access arr[100] on a size 10 array, you get a segfault or garbage.

+In C++ (Containers): You create an object that contains the pointer and the size.
+It handles the malloc (new) in the constructor and free (delete) in the destructor automatically.
+It also checks bounds for you.

+You are effectively re-creating the standard C++ tool called std::vector, but simplified.

+C. Operator Overloading ([])
+You want your object to behave like a C array.

+You will write a function called operator[] that intercepts the [0] request, checks if 0 is inside the valid range, and returns the data.